ds2643/quiz-service/README.md

-# Correlation One Quiz Service
+# Quiz Service
-This repository contains an implementation of a minimal back-end (database and HTTP server) that aims to partially recreate Correlation One's existing quiz service.
+This repository contains an implementation of a minimal back-end (database and HTTP server) that aims to partially recreate an existing quiz service.

 The project is implemented with Clojure and MySQL.